SkretasLab/ProteoSeeker/README.md

    -kt/--kraken-threshold         Int/Float -Opt -1: False- A list with read-filtering
                                   threshold for the species reported by kraken.
-The list should include integers of floats seperated by commads.
+The list should include integers of floats separated by commads.
 An integer is used as an absolute read threshold and a float is used as a percentage threshold applied to the percentagies reported by kraken for each species (e.g., 100 to represent